slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Start as close to the end as possible."
 -- Kurt Vonnegu*

 Direction is more important than velocity.
-Even if we can't choose the starting point, often, we can choose the direction.
+Even if we can’t choose the starting point, often, we can choose the direction.

 When possible, position yourself for victory by bringing the target closer.
 Location is better than space amount so trade space for time.